havascxistanbul/Weasel/README.md

-# Noname
+# Morse-Crops

-Noname is an image compressor for contentful, which automatically pulls all the media from contentful and compresses them using kraken.io and pushes them back to contentful.
+Morse-Crops is an image compressor for contentful, which automatically pulls all the media from contentful and compresses them using kraken.io and pushes them back to contentful.

   - Automated
   - Easy to use